NHL Making Olympic Comeback After Intense 4 Nations Face-Off: What To Know

 The 4 Nations Face-Off was notable for the tensions between the US and Canada.
 The longtime fierce rivalry was further fueled by President Donald Trump's inflammatory threats about wanting Canada to become the "51st state."

 A group stage game between the teams started with three fights in the first nine seconds, shortly after the Montreal crowd largely booed the US national anthem.
-While the US won that showdown, Canada defeated the US in the championship game in an overtime thriller at TD Garden in Boston.
+While the US won that showdown, Canada defeated Team USA in the championship game in an overtime thriller at TD Garden in Boston.

 NHL Players Association executive director Marty Walsh said fans can expect that same intensity near the Italian Alps.